IT2021db/homepage/README.md

 # Hi!
 My name is Dorota Borowska.
 ## I am an electronic engineer.
-## Currently I'm looking for IT sollutions forward my skills at programming to improve my harware and software products at my work.
+## Currently I'm looking forward my skills at programming to improve my harware and software products at my work.